AUrdiales/mvc-node-server/README.md

 # mvc-node-server

 This app is a structure for a mvc app with [Node.js](https://nodejs.org/es/ "Node.js") and the frontend responsive framework [materialize](http://www.materializecss.com "materialize").

+First of all we need to download Node.js from their webpage, and when we start we are gonna download the packages for this ap with this command:

+`npm install`

+You will get express, hbs and body-parser.